How to Handle Meltdowns and Challenging Behavior in the Classroom

 Understanding this shift is the first step.
 When we stop asking “How do I stop this behavior?” and start asking “What is causing this?”, everything changes.

-What Triggers Meltdowns in the Classroom
+What Can Trigger Meltdowns in the Classroom

 Meltdowns don’t come out of nowhere.
 They usually build over time.